nikhilpriyatam/tech-doc/docs/Python.rst

 * Always follow `PEP 8M<https://pep8.org/>` guidelines while writing python code.
 It really helps in the long run.
 * Although there are several Docstring formats.
 I prefer reStructuredText.
 It is short, simple and to the point.
 * The above link also mentions about how to maintain you python project - Folder structure, content, documentation, etc.
+* For generating documentation from your python code see the `sphinx for python documentation blog <https://gisellezeno.com/tutorials/sphinx-for-python-documentation.html>`_.

 Numpy
 -----